jwlee20/UCI-BootCamp/README.md

 # UCI-BootCamp
-This is my BootCamp GITHUB REPO!
+This is my BootCamp Git Hub Repository!